cubesided/STyphoonm/README.md

 ## STyphoonm HTMLWindow Manager
 ![An image of STyphoonm running in Internet Explorer 11 on Windows 10](https://github.com/user-attachments/assets/a31e1b76-f990-4ff0-9fef-d5c2fc97cb26)

-> [!NOTE]
-> Window rendering has been fixed, shorter code can be copied and pasted instead of large function blocks.
-> This should arive in the src code by the 30th.

 STyphoonm is a project I will be working on for the next couple of months
 <br>
 I hope that something as simple as this can turn into a fully fledged operating system with tweaks and other things.